-This group of settings allows you to set the following CPU-related parameters:
+This group of settings allows you to set the following CPU parameters:

 - Define the number of CPUs to be available to the virtual machine in the Number of CPUs field.
-Keep in mind that the number of CPUs cannot exceed the number of physical CPUs installed on the physical server where the virtual machine resides. - Define the number of CPU units and the CPU limit.
-CPU unit is a positive integer number that determines the minimal guaranteed share of the CPU time your virtual environment will receive.
-CPU limit is a positive number indicating the CPU time in percent the corresponding virtual environment is not allowed to exceed. - View the processor virtualization type supported for this virtual machine in the Hardware Virtualization field. - Indicate one or more flags in the System Flags field.
+Keep in mind that the number of CPUs cannot exceed the number of physical CPUs installed on the physical server where the virtual machine resides. - Indicate one or more flags in the System Flags field.
 When specified, these flags define additional properties of the virtual machine and may change its system behavior.
 This field serves for the technical support needs.
 You will be instructed what flags to specify if such cases arise.